HeXavi8/Mathematical-Modeling/LaTeX/README.md

 3. Customizing is tedious.

 ### How:
+There is a demo in LaTeX2e Template for MCM-ICM Submissions.<br/>
 You may download it from this website https://www.latex-project.org/get/.<br/>
 Or you may also use an online LaTeX editor https://www.overleaf.com/project.<br/>
-There is a demo in LaTeX2e Template for MCM-ICM Submissions.<br/>
-https://www.tablesgenerator.com/latex_tables is a website which can help you create LaTeX tables.<br/>
+This is a website which can help you create LaTeX tables https://www.tablesgenerator.com/latex_tables.<br/>
-https://www.codecogs.com/latex/eqneditor.php this may help you write the mathematical formulas.<br/>
+This may help you write the mathematical formulas https://www.codecogs.com/latex/eqneditor.php.<br/>

 ### References:<br/>
 https://en.wikipedia.org/wiki/LaTeX<br/>